openfheorg/openfhe-numpy/tests/python_tests/README.md

 This document explains how to run and view tests for the OpenFHE-NumPy project.
-Our tests use a custom framework built on top of Python's `unittest`
+Our tests use a custom framework built on top of Python's `unittest` with additional customizations designed to improve debugging and provide summary results.

 ## Prerequisites